myonmu0/GPT-SoVITS_FromPython/README.md

-#GPT-SoVITS From Python
+# GPT-SoVITS From Python
 Because I don't found how to use GPT-SoVITS TTS from python, I am shearing this for educational and fun purpose.

-# Note
+## Note
-This is a unofficial script and can break when GPT-SoVITS update.
+This is unofficial script and can break when GPT-SoVITS update.

 This script are configured for Japanese, to use other language modify the follow in main.py,  please see language list in the GPT-SoVITS inference page to know the correct language spell.
 ```